 In Image Sets, users click thumbnail images in the Image Set Viewer.

-To create an Image Set in Assets, tap or click Create > Image Sets.
+To create an Image Set in Assets, select Create > Image Sets.
 Then, add images and click Save.

 Add Image Set Viewer presets, as needed.